This article is written by :

 The two activities during the first day of the Strategic Planning enabled the participants to advocate, discuss and criticize (new) ideas, issues and concerns as well as learn from each another, thus enabling their inner core and enthusiasm to work effectively as a unified workforce.

-The PIPES Team is composed of Bricks Sintaon, coordination and facilitation officer; Rachel Sitcharon, anthropologist; Belen Olganinon, administrative and operations officer; Gemmarie Dizon, administrative staff under the Executive Director’s Office; and Philip Anghag, senior advisor for the COSERAM core process Titling and Natural Resources Management in Ancestral Domain, is PIPES Project Management Office head.
+The PIPES Team is composed of Bricks Sintaon, coordination and facilitation officer; Rachel Sitcharon, anthropologist; Belen Olganinon, administrative and operations officer; Gemmarie Dizon, administrative staff under the Executive Director’s Office; and Philip Anghag, senior advisor for the COSERAM core process Titling and Natural Resources Management in Ancestral Domain, who is also PIPES Project Management Office head.